Tortilla Quiche with Cottage Cheese (High Protein)

 Step 1: Blend the Egg Mixture

 Preheat your oven to 350°F. In a small blender or food processor, add 1/4 cup cottage cheese, 2 eggs, 1/4 teaspoon paprika, 1/8 teaspoon garlic powder, 1/8 teaspoon onion powder, 3 pinches salt, and a dash of pepper.
-Blend just until the cottage cheese curdles are completely smooth and the mixture is creamy.
+Blend just until the cottage cheese curds are completely smooth and the mixture is creamy.

 Adding the seasonings to the egg mixture.